“The troposphere is the lowest layer of the atmosphere. It starts at ground level and extends upwards to an average of

 But in the stratosphere, temperature increases with height.
-The reason is because the stratosphere is filled with ozone.
+The reason is that the stratosphere is filled with ozone.
 When the ozone layer soaks in light from the sun, it heats it.

 Now, you have a positive lapse rate in the troposphere.
-But lapse rate is negative in the stratosphere.
+But the lapse rate is negative in the stratosphere.

 So this layer of inversion marks the tropopause where a layer of relatively warm air is above a colder one.
 Then, throughout the thickness of the tropopause, it’s relatively stable in temperature.

 If you look at water vapor, 99% is found in the troposphere.
 This is why it’s the layer where most of Earth’s weather takes place.

 - HADLEY CELLS: Hadley cells are from 0-30° latitude.
 For Hadley cells, the sun beams down at the damp and moist equator.
 Water evaporates and carries water vapor upwards.
 Then, the Hadley cell provides rain until about 30° latitude where it runs out of moisture.

 - FERREL CELLS: Ferrel cells occupy 30-60°.
 At about 30° latitude, the air is much dryer.
 Then at 50-60°, it’s a subpolar low.
 In the Ferrel cell, air moves north at 30° latitude, then comes down at 60° north.
 Air is deflected from the Coriolis effect causing the Westerlies to move east to west.